etorralba/aws-docker-infra-terraform/README.md

 Using the `docker-compose.yml` file, we can target the `build-stage` to build the Java and .NET Core applications, and the `runtime-stage` to run the Apache server with the built applications.

+## Explanation on the Infrastructure
+### State Management
+It has been created a separate Terraform layer for the bootstrap configuration to manage the state of the infrastructure.
+The state of the bootstrap layer is managed locally, while the state of the network, compute, and database layers is stored in an S3 bucket and locked with a DynamoDB table.

+State locking prevents concurrent modifications to the state, ensuring that only one user or automation process can modify the state at a time.

+### RDS and ECS
+ECS has been selected as the compute service due to its ability to run containerized applications at scale, manage container lifecycle.

+RDS PostgreSQL has been selected as the database service due to the ease of setup, management, and scalability.
+Being an open-source relational database, PostgreSQL is widely used and supported by the community, hence the compatibility with various tools and frameworks.
+Additionally is cost-effective for small to medium-sized applications.

 ## Architecture
 ### Network
 - VPC: A Virtual Private Cloud (VPC) is a logically isolated section of the AWS cloud where you can launch AWS resources in a virtual network that you define.
 The VPC includes: